-- 2. The American President is directly elected by the people.
-The Indian Prime Minister is appointed by the President from the majority party in the House. - 3.
-The President is the head of State as well as of the government.
-But the Prime Minister is only the head of the government. - 4.
-The President is not responsible to the legislature for his. actions, whereas the Prime Minister is answerable and accountable to the Lok Sabha.
-The President, moreover, does not guide the course of legislation, nor is he a member of the Congress.
-The Prime Minister on the other hand, is the leader of the House and actively steers the course of legislation. - 5.
+- The American President is directly elected by the people.
+The Indian Prime Minister is appointed by the President from the majority party in the House. - The President is the head of State as well as of the government.
+But the Prime Minister is only the head of the government.
+The President is not responsible to the legislature for his. - actions, whereas the Prime Minister is answerable and accountable to the Lok Sabha.
+The President, moreover, does not guide the course of legislation, aor is he a member of the Congress.
+The Prime Minister\ on the other hand, is the leader of the House and actively steers the course of legislation. - 5.
 The American President is helpless if the majority in the Congress is against him.
-He cannot get all the necessary legislation enacted.
+He cannot get all the necessary legislation or enacted.
 The Indian Prime Minister is always the leader of the majority party and can get the necessary legislation passed.
-In thisrespect he is comparatively more powerful than the American President. - 6.
+In this respect he is comparatively more powerful than the American President. - 6.
 The Prime Minister is only the head of his Cabinet.
 Since the Cabinet includes the leading party members with considerable backing, he cannot easily afford to ignore the advice of the Cabinet.
 The American President, on the other hand, is the boss and the Cabinet members are his subordinate assistants.
-He is the master of his Cabinet.
-The Cabinet members are advisers.
-The advisers only advise.
+He is the master of his Cabinet members are advices.
+The advices only advise.
 The President makes the decisions alone. - 7.
 The American President's power of making appointments is shared by the Senate.
 There is no such restraint on the powers of the Prime Minister.
 All high appointments are made by the Prime Minister although formally they are made under the signatures of the President. - 8.
 The American President derives all his powers from the constitution.
 The Prime Minister of India, on the other hand, derives his powers from constitutional conventions.
-Theoretically all power is vested in the President of India, and the Prime Minister and his colleagues are appointed only to aid and advise the President.

-American and Indian President.
+Theoretically all power is vested in the President of India, and the Prime Minister and his colleagues are appointed only to aid and advise the President. - American and Indian President.
 There is a great deal of difference between the American and Indian Presidents.
-The American President is the real executive, while the Indian President like the British Queen, is only a titular head.

-The American President is both the head of the State and the government, while the Indian President is only the head of the State.
+The American President is the real executive, while the Indian President like the British Oueen, is only a titular head. - The American President is both the head of the State and the government, while the Indian President is only the lead of the State.
 The American President is elected more or by the direct vote of the people.
-The Indian President's election is absolutely indirect Whereas the American President holds office for 4 years and can seek re-election only once, the Indian President holds office for 5 years and can be re-elected for any number of terms.
-The American President is not responsible to the legislature, but the Indian President is a part of the legislature.
+The Indian President's election is aboutely indirect Whereas the American President holds office for 4 years and can seek re-election only once, the Indian President bolds office for 5 years president is president bolds office for 4 years and can seek re-election only once, the Indian President bolds office for 5 years President is not responsible to the legislature.
 The Indian Parliament consists of the President and two Houses.
-Moreover, the Indian President has to act normally on the advice of his Cabinet which is selected from the legislature and is jointly and severally responsible to it.
+Moreover, the Indian President has to not a normally on the advice of his Cabinet which is selected from the legislature and is jointly and severally responsible to it.
 The Indian President is more powerful than the American President in one respect.
 The latter cannot interfere with the governments in the States.
 But the Indian President can proclaim a state of emergency in any State and can assume to himself the administration of that State.